LexiFi/csml/README.md

 structural mapping (OCaml datatypes translated to .NET classes).

 *First-class functions* (in OCaml) and delegates (in .NET) are considered seriously in CSML.
-The system system relies on predefined .NET generic delegates to mimic the structural aspect of OCaml arrow types.
+The system relies on predefined .NET generic delegates to mimic the structural aspect of OCaml arrow types.
 A .NET delegate is wrapped into an OCaml closure when it enters the OCaml world.
 Similarly, an OCaml closure is wrapped into a .NET